 What’s also surprising is that adding the trailing stops didn’t reduce drawdown to any significant level.
 On the longer test the standard trailing stop reduced drawdown by just 0.18%.
 But this came at the expense of a 22% drop in profits.
 The trailing stop with cap and condition increased drawdown slightly by 0.03% but resulted in a 15% reduction in profits.

 We also expected the trailing stop to work better with the trend follower as this is its natural territory.
-But the results were similar with both strategies.
+But the results were virtually the same with both strategies.

 Standard trailing stop test